andrewcooke/choochoo/docs/data-model.md

 "s" - when I am referring to a particular table I will revert to capitalized names.)

-Many statistics also have ranking and percentile information.
-These behave similarly to derived statistics (they are associated with Interval Sources), but are stored separately.
+Note that when using Python and SQLAlchemy you do not need to know what kind of statistic journal you are requesting from the database.
+You can query the base class (`StatisticJournal`) and will receive the appropriate subclass (`StatisticJournalInteger`, `StatisticJournalFloat`, etc).

 ### Sources

-Sources are, well, the sources of statistics - where the values come from.
+Sources are where the statistics come from.

-There are several different Sources:
+There are many different Sources:

 * **Activities** are read from FIT files and provide a wealth of statistics (both raw - like the GPS data - and derived - like the total distance).

+* **Monitor** is similar to an Activity - it is read from FIT files - but is background "wellness" data (rest HR, steps walked, etc).
+  (Dirty implementation detail: Monitor data are recorded at random times throughout the day so the system also calculates a daily value (total steps, lowest rest HR) and associates this with an Interval corresponding to that day.)

 * **Topics** are used to structure entries in the diary and can be associated with statistics that are entered by the user (depending